As both a mother and a teacher, I welcomed spring: the opportunity to get outside, explore the environment, and learn about nature.

 1. Go On a Scavenger Hunt

-To remedy this situation, though, moms and dads just need to create a simple scavenger hunt for their youngster.
-This is hands-on learning at its best, fostering their appreciation for the outdoors, promoting their curiosity about the natural world, and boosting their vocabulary.
+To remedy this situation, though, moms and dads should create a simple scavenger hunt for their youngster.
+This is hands-on learning at its best: fostering their appreciation for the outdoors, promoting their curiosity about the natural world, and boosting their vocabulary.

 - Give your child their very own clipboard (a piece of cardboard with the list taped to it and a crayon attached with yarn as seen below).